JayBrown/Xipper/README.md

 **Xipper ➤ Create** lets you choose an IPSC-compatible identity from your keychains and will do the rest, namely create a xip archive from the file(s) you selected; it uses the native macOS [`xip` program](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/xip.1.html).

 **Xipper ➤ Verify** verifies the signature of a xip archive.
-In case of `pkgutil` warnings, e.g. due to an untrusted certificate, you will receive information about the certifiate chain and the xip's origin; then you have the choice to trust and import the root certificate into your login keychain (or the leaf, if there is no root).
+In case of `pkgutil` warnings, e.g. due to an untrusted certificate, you will receive information about the certificate chain and the xip's origin; then you have the choice to trust and import the root certificate into your login keychain (or the leaf, if there is no root).
 You also have the option to revoke such a trust setting later.

 For the difference between IPSCs and normal Code Signing Certificates (CSCs), see Apple's documentation in §4.12 of [this PDF](http://images.apple.com/certificateauthority/pdf/Developer_ID_CPS_v1.0.pdf).